JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

     MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
     MacBook-Pro:coreos-vagrant jaswang$ vi Vagrantfile
     (Uncomment out the line of config.vm.synced_folder ".", "/home/core/share", id: "core", :nfs => true, :mount_options => ['nolock,vers=3,udp'])
+    (Also replace "alpha" with "beta" so we can have a more stable version.
+BTW, there is no vagrant_virtualbox avaible in stable channel)

 ### Step A6.
 Start CoreOS VMs using Vagrant's default VirtualBox provider